 - Document employees well because they are not always easy to fire.

 Employees who are disrespected by their co-workers feel more comfortable treating others the same way, and they end up creating a very toxic workplace, new research finds.

-The problem stems from one employee undermining another, found a study set to be published in the Journal of Applied Psychology.
-KiYoung Lee, one of the study's authors and an assistant professor in the University at Buffalo School of Management in New York, said undermining is intentional behavior that hinders other employees from achieving workplace success or establishing and maintaining positive relationships at work.
-Examples include giving a co-worker the silent treatment, belittling a co-worker's ideas in front of others or purposely withholding information just to delay the progress of a colleague.
+The problem stems from one employee undermining another, found a study published in the Journal of Applied Psychology.
+KiYoung Lee, one of the study's authors and an assistant professor at the University at Buffalo School of Management in New York, said undermining is intentional behavior that hinders other employees from achieving workplace success or establishing and maintaining positive relationships at work.
+Examples include giving a co-worker the silent treatment, belittling a co-worker's ideas in front of others or purposely withholding information to delay the progress of a colleague.

 "This kind of interpersonal aggression costs organizations about $6 billion each year in health problems, employee turnover and productivity loss," Lee said in a statement.

 As a part of the study, researchers conducted two rounds of surveys of 182 employees at 25 branches of two Korean banks to measure whether those who had been the victim of undermining would later become perpetrators.
 [See Related Story: Can Bad Behavior Benefit Your Team?]

 The first survey examined employees' levels of undermining victimization, moral identity and interpersonal justice.
 The second survey, conducted one month later, measured employees' levels of moral disengagement, resource depletion and engagement in social undermining.